bareos/bareos/docs/manuals/source/Configuration/Director.rst

    This option allows you to select files and directories by the filesystem type.
 Example filesystem-type names are:

-   ext2, jfs, ntfs, proc, reiserfs, xfs, usbdevfs, sysfs, smbfs, iso9660.
+   btrfs, ext2, ext3, ext4, jfs, ntfs, proc, reiserfs, xfs, nfs, vfat, usbdevfs, sysfs, smbfs, iso9660.

    You may have multiple Fstype directives, and thus permit matching of multiple filesystem types within a single Options resource.
 If